bgrins/videoconverter.js/README.md

     git clone git@github.com:kripken/emscripten.git

 Depending on your system may need to also get the SDK to make sure Emscripten will work.
 The have [documentation on their site](https://github.com/kripken/emscripten/wiki/Tutorial) about getting this to work.

-Here are the basic configuration options we ended up using.
-Most of the configuration options are actually disabling features that either don't make sense, or are there to save space.
-The only other flag that I needed right off the bat was --enable-pic.
+Once this is all set up and `emcc` is on your path, you should be able to run:

     git clone git@github.com:bgrins/videoconverter.js.git
+    cd videoconverter.js/ffmpeg_build
+    ./build_lgpl.sh